Skip to main content

 With a Device Specific Template, you can create your own monitoring values from scratch, since Device Specific Templates come void of any settings.

-Once your new Device Specific Template is ready and applied to your device, you can then create an OS Template from you new Device Specific Template.
+Once your new Device Specific Template is ready and applied to your device, you can then create an OS Template from your new Device Specific Template.

 To do this, scroll to the top of your Devices Details pane, expand the Device Tasks drop-down and select Create OS Templates from Device.